mesg-foundation/engine/docs/cli/mesg-cli_marketplace_workflow_detail.md

 ## mesg-cli marketplace workflow detail

-Details of a workflow
+List all details of a workflow

 ### Synopsis

-Details of a workflow
+List all details of a workflow

 ```
 mesg-cli marketplace workflow detail ID [flags]